Nina Zilli: Sanremo Music Festival 2012, L'amore è Femmina and Eurovision Song Contest

 In January 2012, Zilli was chosen as one of the participants in the Big Artists section of the 62nd Sanremo Music Festival, performing the song "Per sempre".
 During the competition, Zilli also performed a cover of Mina's "Grande grande grande", in a duet with British singer Skye Edwards.
 On the final of the show, she was chosen by a specific jury as the Italian entry to the Eurovision Song Contest 2012.

 Zilli's second studio album, L'amore è femmina, was released on 15 February 2012.
 In March of the same year, she co-presented the show Panariello non esiste, created by Italian comedian Giorgio Panariello and broadcast by Canale 5.

 Zilli represented Italy in the Eurovision Song Contest 2012 with the song "L'amore è femmina (Out of Love)".
 As Italy is one of the "Big Five" who provide the most financial funding into the contest she was automatically allocated in the final.
 After scoring 101 points, she placed in 9th place.

 Italia's Got Talent and Frasi & fumo

-In the summer of 2014, it was confirmed that she will be part of Italia's Got Talent jury for its sixth series, aired in 2015 by the pay-TV Sky Uno.
-Zilli was also confirmed as one of the contestants of the Sanremo Music Festival 2015.
-She will compete with the song "Sola", which will be included in her third studio album, Frasi & fumo.
+Zilli was a judge on Italia's Got Talent from 2015 to 2017, which aired on Sky Uno.
+Zilli was also a contestant on the Sanremo Music Festival 2015.
+She competed with the song "Sola", which was being included in her third studio album, Frasi & fumo.